fawni/cc-plugins/greentext/README.md

-# Greentext
+# greentext

-Convert blockquotes and text preceded by \">\" to greentext.
+convert blockquotes and text preceded by \">\" to greentext.

 ## notes